Generally, you code with a high-level language. A high-level language is one that we humans can understand more easily.

 How does a Compiler work?

 Above is a good graphic that describes more visually, how most compilers function.
-But now let's get to the less visual way 😉.
+But now let's get to the less visual way đ.

-1. The Source File / Source Code - a .CPP or .C file for example, gets put into the Compiler.
+- The Source File / Source Code - a .CPP or .C file for example, gets put into the Compiler.

-2. This Compiler then verifies syntax and semantics of the whole source file according to the language and then transforms the whole input file input into Assembly Code and then uses an Assembler to convert the Assembly code to machine language which is stored in Object Files (.obj).
+- This Compiler then verifies syntax and semantics of the whole source file according to the language and then transforms the whole input file input into Assembly Code and then uses an Assembler to convert the Assembly code to machine language which is stored in Object Files (.obj).
+By the way, this Machine Language differs from CPU to CPU because they are all physically different.
+Every CPU has a different Assembler which is provided by the CPU Manufacturer.

-3. After that, the Linker takes the Object File and adds/links additional Librarys (.lib), .DLL or similar which contain functions that you may have used and called in your program.
+- After that, the Linker takes the Object File and adds/links additional Librarys (.lib), .DLL or similar which contain functions that you may have used and called in your program.
+At this step the Linker also checks if you may have called Library functions that donât even exist.

-4. Now the linker outputs the executable that you are used to (.exe) and that the CPU can run.
+- Now the linker outputs the executable that you are used to (.exe) and that the CPU can run.

 But watch out!
-The word “compiler” does not automatically mean that it outputs a lower level machine code
+The word âcompilerâ does not automatically mean that it outputs a lower level machine code

 Generally speaking, a compiler is just a program that translates one programming language (Source Language) into an equivalent program in another language (target Language).